HolyBlackCat/cpp-tutorials/language/02_basic/17_strings.md

 Operators like `<` and `>` do work on `char`s.
 And since, for example, digits (from `'0'` to `'9'`) have consecutive codes (check the ASCII chart), `x >= '0' && x <= '9'` is a valid way to test if `x` is a digit character.
 Similarly, `x >= 'a' && x <= 'z'` for lowercase letters, and similarly for the uppercase ones.

+(The C++ standard requires digits to always have consecutive codes, but doesn't require this for letters.
+But since everyone uses ASCII in practice, it doesn't matter in practice.
+People just like to nitpick about this.)

 Notice that `'3'` and `3` have different values (and similarly for other digits). `3` is literally the number 3, while `'3'` is the ASCII code of the symbol `'3'` (which happens to be `33`).

 ## Inputting strings